 Try using a full-page color fill (like in this white paper example) for your glossary.
 Otherwise, readers may miss it when quickly flipping through the pages.

-Visualizing information or data isn’t limited to just graphs.
+Visualizing data in a white paper isn’t limited to just graphs.
 When writing a white paper, you can also section off important pieces of information using tables and boxes.

 In the white paper examples below, the designers used a table to organize key points and takeaways from each main section: